- Legal Betting

 ODI, Twenty/20, other Limited Overs Matches

 Matches affected by adverse weather bets will be governed by the official competition rules with the following exception: if a match is decided on either a bowl out or the toss of a coin then all bets will be void.
+In competitions where a super over determines a winner then bets will be settled on the official result.

 If a Test Match is tied all draw bets are losers and a dead heat between the two sides is declared.
 If a match is abandoned due to outside interference then bets will be made void.
 In drawn games a minimum of 200 overs must be bowled, otherwise bets void.